Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 Zig is still not production-ready, so we have to wait for concurrency.
 Zig is also lacking in linting/formatting due to the zig language server slow development.

-Overall, if Zig is stable, you should learn it, because it may be the next C/C++/Go/Rust.
+Overall, if Zig is stable, you should learn it, because it may be as good as C/C++/Go/Rust.
 It is already used in production with [Bun](https://github.com/oven-sh/bun).

 ## One last point: To OOP or not